Large Language Models

 MathLive is an open-source web component that provides an interface for editing and rendering math formulas.
 It has over 800 built-in LaTeX commands.

 It has an extensive set of virtual keyboards for math input and includes custom math-to-speech support.
 The size of symbols is only controlled by inline CSS, not by CSS styles, which is unfortunate.
-The size of parentheses, brackets, and similar ‘containers’ can be controlled.
+The size of parentheses, brackets, and similar ‘containers’ LaTeX Notes.

 MathLive outputs LaTeX, MathML, AsciiMath, and MathJSON formats.
 It can connect with the CortexJS Compute Engine to calculate MathJSON expressions.